There is a story told by life coaches and motivational speakers.

 “$1.5m!!!
 DO YOU KNOW HOW MUCH THAT IS IN NAIRA!!!!”

-Converting their budgets to Naira does not change the fact that in THEIR country,those are small budgets for the type of films they were making and the rules that apply on work hours,work , safety, insurance, minimum pay etc
+Converting their budgets to Naira does not change in THEIR country,those are small budgets for the type of films they were making and the rules that apply on work hours,work , safety, insurance, minimum pay etc

 With the SAG minimum pay requirements and the rules of other Unions they have to work with, $1.5m wont go as far as you think in the U.S .